onyxplayott/OnyxPlayTV/README.md

 🟢TeleZapES with EPG Spain: https://bit.ly/40QaJTq

-*Will be updated more channels soon*
+*Will be updated more channels soon from the other sources.*